NIEHS/GIBOOST/README.md

 **GIBOOST uses an optimized autoencoder to integrate reduced data from different DRMs, each optimized for distinct features such as cluster sensitivity, spatial relationships, and temporal dependencies.**

 **In our application, we used four different datasets to evaluate the effectiveness of GIBOOST: EMT data, iPSC data, spermatogenesis data, and placenta development data.
 Each dataset presents distinct structures representing different biological phenomena.
-We also used four different dimensionality reduction methods (DRMs) as input for GIBOOST: t-SNE, UMAP, PCA, and PHATE.**
+We also used four different DRM as input for GIBOOST: t-SNE, UMAP, PCA, and PHATE.**

 # A quick look to the GIBOOST tool